RussCoder/djvujs/library/README.md

 - `app`  - contains an old application, which is poorly maintained now.
 It can split a djvu file, convert images to a document, and show metadata of a document.
 - `assets` - contains test .djvu files and images.
 They are used in the automatic tests.
-- `css` - contains .css files for debug and test pages.
+- `debug` - contains css and js files for debugging, which are not the part of the source code of the library.
 - `dist` - a directory where the final bundle file is saved to (the eventual `djvu.js` file).
-- `js` - a folder with different debug, test and old scripts which are not a part of the library, but used for debugging.
 - `src` - a main directory, containing the source code of the library.
 Its inner structure is self-descriptive, at least I think so.
 - `tests` - a directory containing tests, which are run in a browser.